 Catholic University offers both Federal Work Study (FWS) and Regular Payroll to its students.
-If you were not offered Federal Work Study on your Financial Aid Notification (FAN) Letter and are interested in working on campus, please contact the Center for Academic and Career Success or visit their website for a listing of available non-work study positions positions.
+If you were not offered Federal Work Study on your Financial Aid Notification (FAN) Letter and are interested in working on campus, please contact the Center for Academic and Career Success or visit their website for a listing of available non-work study positions.
+If you wish to pursue an on-campus work study position, please attend the Employment Fair which takes place during the first week of classes.
+Your potential employer will verify your eligibility with our office.
+You must have financial need.
 A student is allowed to work a maximum number of 19 hours per week, according to a policy set by the Office of Human Resources.

 The Federal Work Study program gives students the opportunity to earn money by working part-time during the school year.
 The university may offer FWS to students as part of their financial aid package.
 Unlike other programs, FWS does not pay towards institution charges and cannot be used to reduce an outstanding balance.
 The student will be paid twice a month for their hours worked.